 - A variety of people – creative, engineering and marketing teams

 Successful brainstorming sessions are about quantity, not quality.
 Good ideas, bad ideas and absurd ideas are all fair game during a brainstorm.
-They open up the group to fresh, off-beat and unusual approaches to solving problems not usually found in a rigid ideation process.
+They open up the group to fresh, off-beat and unusual approaches to solving problems not usually found in a rigid idea management process.

 If you want a more structured approach to brainstorming, try the Product Tree Game.

 Organize and evaluate ideas with internal team collaboration

 Which ideas should make it to your product roadmap?
 And which ideas can be developed into new features that add value to your customers?